ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 The time required to set up a *cumbia*-ready *ubuntu desktop* is about five to eight minutes and the procedure in the README.UBUNTU.md file requires the installation of official *ubuntu packages* only (by means of *apt-get install* or *Ubuntu Software*).

-### Quick installation using the cubuild.sh bash script
+### Quick installation using the cubuild bash script

 The cubuild.sh bash scripts installs the cumbia base libraries and apps, including support for either Tango or Epics, or both, if specified.